 From apps to consoles, portables to handhelds, the games industry has exploded over the years as more and more people have started to play games.
 This has seen a huge growth and overall change in terms of gender, with a reported 49% of gamers now being female.
-We’ve been speaking to game enthusiasts and researching comments across the industry.
+We here at Plusnet have been speaking to game enthusiasts and researching comments across the industry.

 A recent study by Redshift Research revealed that: